mkdocs/mkdocs/courseProjectDocs/mutation-testing.md

       - Adding 4 simple tests improved mutation score by 16.7%
       - Should focus on killing survivors rather than achieving 100% coverage moving forward

+5. **Tool Limitations**

+      - mutmut has issues with generics and abstract classes, and it requires a fully functional test suite and completely correct code to run.
+      - mkdocs uses unittest framework, while mutmut relies on pytest; This lead to some incompatibilities.
+      - Some tests had to be ignored or skipped to run mutmut successfully

 ---